aspnetboilerplate/aspnetboilerplate/doc/WebSite/Introduction.md

     All exceptions are automatically handled by default!
 If an exception occurs, ABP automatically logs it and returns a proper result to the client.
-For example, if this is an AJAX request, it returns a JSON object to the client indicating that an error occured.
+For example, if this is an AJAX request, it returns a JSON object to the client indicating that an error occurred.
 It hides the actual exception from the client unless the exception is a UserFriendlyException, as used in this sample.
 It also understands and handles errors on the client side and show appropriate messages to the users.
 -   **[Logging](/Pages/Documents/Logging)** : As you see, we can write
     logs using the Logger object defined in the base class.
-Log4Net is used by default, but it's changable and configurable.
+Log4Net is used by default, but it's changeable and configurable.
 -   **[Localization](/Pages/Documents/Localization)** : Note that we
     used the 'L' method while throwing the exception?
 This way, it's automatically localized based on the current user's culture.
 We define